 Several studies have examined how long SARS-CoV2 can survive on objects.
 Because SARS-CoV2 is an enveloped virus, it is unlikely to remain infectious on surfaces for very long.
 Depending on the surface—plastic, cardboard or metal—RNA from the virus can last between a few hours and a few days.
 But while it is possible to transmit COVID-19 through a fomite, whether it will actually happen depends on how much virus is present, how long it has been there, and whether a high enough dose of infectious virus remains.

 Regardless of these questions, scientists believe that the virus is spread mostly through close human contact.
-Transmission through surfaces and fomites, while possible, is not the major way that this virus is spread.
+Transmission through surfaces and fomites is possible and there is much scientific debate over the degree to which fomites contribute to spread.
 Overall, the specific level of how much spread is from surfaces or direct contact doesn’t change recommendations for diligent hygiene and masking.

 These precautions can also help reduce risk of spread, even with the scientific questions that remain: wash your hands well after coming into contact with something that may have been contaminated, wear a mask so you don’t inadvertently contaminate a surface, and disinfect shared surfaces.